dqorth/Web-Apps/Toody-Tip-Deluxe-Refactor/bug_tracker/03_fixed/BUG-20250617-RangeError-toLocaleDateString-weekday.md

 ---

 ## Attempt Log
-*This section is the living history of the bug, which you will maintain.*

 ### 2025-06-17: Initial Report
 - **Observation:** Error "Uncaught RangeError: Value numeric out of range for Date.prototype.toLocaleDateString options property weekday" occurs at `state.js:20` upon application startup.